Thursday, April 17, 2025

 We would have stayed longer but we needed to be back in Melbourne early the next morning to drop off our hire car.

-On the way back to I saw some serious convection of in the distance, so Neena and I decided to set off on an impromptu storm chase.
+On the way back to Melbourne we saw some serious convection of in the distance, so Neena and I set off on an impromptu storm chase.

 As we got closer it became clear this was a big storm and worthy of pursuit, not least as there looked to be some suspicious lowering of the cloud base which really got the adrenalin flowing.